Family Law for Financial Professionals: The Basics, and Critical NTK (Need To Know) Issues - Webinar

 Diana received a B.A. from McGill University in 1993.
 She obtained her LL.B. from Queen’s University in 1997.
 While at Queen’s Law School, she was awarded the Cassels, Brock & Blackwell Centennial Award in Practice Skills.
 Diana also participated in Queen’s first French moot court competition in Brussels.
 Outside of the practice of law, Diana enjoys spending time with her family, reading, cooking, and tennis.

-Prior to law school, Elise received a Bachelor of Science in Biological Science with a minor in Italian from the University of Guelph.
+Prior to joining Ms. Mills’ practice, Elise was an associate in the family law group at a mid-sized Toronto law firm.
+She received a Bachelor of Science with a minor in Italian from the University of Guelph.

 Geoffrey Wells is an experienced trial and appellate counsel with financial expertise to successfully resolve complicated Family Law financial matters including valuation of business, trust interests and support issues.
 Geoffrey Wells is a Registered Student in the Canadian Institute of Chartered Business Valuators Program of Study.